openstack/openstack-doc-tools/README.rst

  * Test that resources in wadl files have an xml:id (lp:bug 1275007)
  * Improve formatting of python command line clients (lp:bug 1274699)
+ * Copy all generated books to directory publish-docs in the git top-level (lp:blueprint draft-docs-on-docs-draft)
+ * Requires now a config file in top-level git directory named doc-test.conf

 0.4
 ---